Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Notes: Shopping and services are found either in Pine Island Center, three miles to the west, or in Fort Myers, five miles to the east.
 Matlacha's population started dropping in 2016 but has rebounded to where it was a decade ago.
-Home prices have increased 29% since last year.
+Home prices have increased 2% since last year.
 Some homeowners are still recovering from Ian, but most businesses have reopened since the storm.